 If you’re an individual who enjoys socializing and doesn’t mind the occasional wild party to sweep you off your feet, then Brazil is the place to be!

 Argentina is one of the most developed countries of the entire South American continent, and its people are considered in high regard.
-Even though this country has suffered economic hardships in the past, they have bounced back from their woes much like their neighboring country Brazil.
+Even though this country has suffered economic hardships in the past and continue to do so as they default on yet another debt repayment, they have bounced back from their woes much like their neighboring country Brazil.
 Of course, there’s always a demand here for TEFL teachers.

 The vast majority of English-speaking jobs are available in Buenos Aires, and similarly to Brazil you’ll find the best opportunities in private schools and in teaching business executives.
 Those without the TEFL certificate can also apply for jobs provided they speak native English.
 However, their choices will be limited in comparison to TEFL teachers.